hansrune/homely-tools/README.md

 Settings like username and password should be added to the service environment file (`/etc/default/homely2mqtt`) with strict permissions (`chmod 600 /etc/default/homely2mqtt`).

-You should also run the service as a dedicated user (default *domo*) to avoid exposing the environment to non-root users.
-If you want to change this username, modify `homely2mqtt.service`
+You should also run the service as a dedicated user to avoid exposing the environment to non-root users.
+The user defaults to the user that runs the install script (*$USER*).
+If you want to change this username, modify `homely2mqtt.service`.
+The install script will only change the user and group if *domo*

 Available environment settings: